guyfisher/half-baked/trunk/readme.txt

 == Installation ==

-1. Make sure you're using WordPress version 3.1 or higher.
+1. Make sure you're using the latest version of WordPress.
 2. Put the half-baked theme folder in your WordPress themes directory.
 3. Activate the Half-Baked theme on your WordPress themes administration panel.